JohnCselcuk/Covid-Warriors/README.md

 ![Tableau 1](https://user-images.githubusercontent.com/85411967/151269400-6236358f-10a0-479f-8fca-37c3c4fe1c29.png)

-The graphic on the left we have analyzed the 5 largest counties in NC.
+The graphic above we have analyzed the 5 largest counties in NC.

 Highest case number is Mecklenburg county, lowest is Cumberland county.